Pilot Project 1

-- General Description: 2.5 hectare, Tunnels with overhead sprinklers (180 micron).
-Fertilizers are dissolved before injected into irrigation system.
+General Description: 2.5 hectare, Tunnels with overhead sprinklers (180 microns).
+Fertilizers are dissolved before injected into the irrigation system.

 Description of conditions at the start: